 With the Banyan solution, employees are empowered to be part of the solution.
 Traditional security tools have created a lot of barriers to access that have made workers less productive.
 It is hard to come up with creative credentials that are not repeated, and when they are forced to log in multiple times each day, people fall into patterns of repetition to speed things up.
 This ultimately leads to a less secure infrastructure.

 Traditional VPNs Place an Undue Trust on Networks – Real-time Enforcement of Policies is Key

 With the current state of VPN usage across the enterprise today, corporate assets are more vulnerable than ever before.
 Trusting the most critical assets of your enterprise to VPNs which, once breached, cannot stop an identity from lateral movement is dangerous.

 Banyan’s Zero Trust solution provides a Distributed Access Tier, designed from the ground-up for today’s hybrid- and multi-cloud environments.
 At its core, the Access Tier is comprised of lightweight identity-aware proxies that use application-layer security mechanisms – Mutual-auth TLS (Layer-6) and OpenID Connect JWT (Layer-7) – to deliver transparent, secure network access.

 A key advantage of operating at L6 and L7 is that the Access Tier can be deployed as pure software in a “service mesh” architecture.
-The mesh architecture allows us to enforce security policies close to your applications – wherever they run, be it on-premise, IaaS or SaaS – which is required in a world where you no longer have a “trusted” corporate network.
+The mesh architecture allows us to enforce security policies close to your applications – wherever they run, be it on-premises, IaaS, or SaaS – which is required in a world where you no longer have a “trusted” corporate network.

 Banyan is obsessed with user experience.